| Competition

 policies enacted to safeguard the competitive process be seen to

+be administered in a transparent and fair manner.
 4.2 The following are suggested key due process and transparency

 elements of competition policy offering a preliminary view of elements